Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **C"name"** Pin name(s) and optional inversion status, see [Pin Names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank}.
 Pin name "nil" frees up the pin.
 A leading '!' character inverts the input or output.
 A leading '^' character enables the pullup resistor^1^.
 The '^' and '!' characters may be placed in either order.
 * **Qnn** (optional) PWM frequency in Hz.
 Valid range: 0-65535, default: 500 for GpOut pins, 250 for fans and heaters.
 Max value for heaters 1000, to avoid overheating the mosfets.
 For LED strips (supported in RRF 3.5.0 and later only) this is the LED clock frequency.
 * **Tn** When creating a heater: temperature sensor number, required (see [M308](/User_manual/Reference/Gcodes/M308)).
 When creating a LED strip (supported in RRF 3.5.0 and later only): LED type (optional): 0 = DotStar, 1 = RGB Neopixel (default), 2 = RGBW Neopixel.
 DotStar LEDs can normally be assigned only to an output intended for them.
 When creating a spindle, type of spindle control (RRF 3.6.0 and later): T0 (default) = enable/direction inputs, T1 = forward/reverse inputs.
+* **Bn** When creating a heater: optional ambient temperature sensor number (supported in RRF 3.7.0-beta.2 and later).
+For example, when creating a tool heater that operates in a heated chamber, this would be the chamber temperature sensor.
 * **Lbbb** or **Laaa:bbb** (optional, for spindles only) RPM values that are achieved at zero PWM (optional) and at maximum PWM.
 * **Kaaa(:bbb[:ccc])** (optional, RRF 3.5 and later) For spindles, these are the PWM values (0..1) for spindle control (max [aaa] - or - min, max [aaa:bbb] - or - min, max, idle [aaa:bbb:ccc]).
 * **Knn** (optional, RRF 3.5 and later) For fans, number of pulses output by the tacho per revolution of the fan, default: 2.
 Valid range: 0.5-20, 0.5-200 in RRF 3.6.0 and later.